hybridcattt/hybridcattt.com/_drafts/wip-webdev-links.md

 Table-based layouts turned out to be are a thing of the past.
 I found that Flexbox is the most common way to layout web UIs these days.
-[This guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) ended up being one of the resources I get back to the most.
+[A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) ended up being one of the resources I get back to the most.

 ### CSS Selectors